Thomas John Capel: Early life

 Born in either Waterford or Ardmore in Ireland, by 1881 he gives his place of birth as Ramsgate in Kent; this was either done for social reasons or represents a genuine error.
 His father John Capel was a Chief Boatman with the Coast Guard.
+His younger brother Arthur Joseph Capel was the father of the socialite Boy Capel.

 In 1854 he helped to establish St Mary's Training College in Hammersmith and became its vice-principal where he remained until 1858 when ill health forced him to resign and go to France to recover.
 While in France he established the English Catholic Mission at Pau.

 The Apostle to the Genteel

 On his return to England he received into the Catholic Church the Marquis of Bute and many high-profile Anglicans.
 This led to Capel being satirised by Disraeli in his novel Lothair where he appears as Mgr Catesby.
 The identification of Thomas Capel as Catesby was fairly widespread as a letter of John Cashel Hoey to Archbishop Manning of 2 May 1870, the day of the book's publication, shows.
 In 1873, possibly as a result of this and other conversions, he was created Domestic Prelate to the Pope.